Schema.org Usage Statistics

 Loading schema usage data…

-Each schema type is assigned to a bucket based on how many distinct registered domains Google observed using it in their latest web crawl.
+Each schema type is assigned to an adoption tier based on how many distinct registered domains Google observed using it in their latest web crawl.
 A domain counts once regardless of how many pages on that domain use the type.

 10M+ — Universal